 Business North Carolina magazine’s “Legal Elite” in Business Law – 2000

-Best Lawyers in America ® (2009 – 2019) being recognized by his Greensboro-based colleagues and again by his colleagues in Winston-Salem
+Best Lawyers in America ® (2009 – 2021) being recognized by his Piedmont Triad colleagues in areas of:

 Banking and Finance Law; Corporate Law; Financial Services Regulation Law; and Litigation – Banking and Finance

 Lawyer of the Year 2016, 2019 and 2020 in Financial Services Regulation Law for Piedmont Triad

 Documented and closed many millions of dollars in commercial loans for both financial institutions and borrowers.
 These loans have included everything from standard commercial and industrial loans, to real estate development and construction loans, to loans to public and tax-exempt entities, to tax credit-supported loans for solar power installations.

 Handled the workout and recovery of millions of dollars of defaulted loans, including a large part of the commercial loan portfolio of a troubled North Carolina commercial bank.